Christian Joy: Life and career

 In May 2012 Joy presented Do Androids Dream of Electric Shrimp? at the Diesel Art Gallery in Tokyo.
 The exhibition was a combination of past Karen O costumes, new "Kite Costumes", videos featuring Joy's designs and poster and textile prints.
 In November 2012 the exhibition was moved to New York City, where it was held at Picture Farm Gallery in Williamsburg, Brooklyn.

 Joy has also created costumes for Santigold and Danish singer/songwriter Oh Land.

 In September 2013 Joy mounted an art installation show Bok Joy at Secret Project Robot in Brooklyn.

 Press

 Joy received her first major press in the June–July 2003 issue of Nylon magazine in a feature article - 'Even Odds' written by Johanna Lenander - on her Karen O wardrobe.
 In August 2003 Joy, in a Time profile, scoffed at her It girl status.
-In July 2004 Joy and her designs were a key element of a New York Times Sunday magazine feature about the growing influence of Indie Rock on fashion.
-In June 2005 Joy was again featured in Nylon in an article entitled 'Quiet Riot'.
-December 2005's ELLEgirl introduced Christian Joy as a guru of 'DIY' Fashion.
-A follow-up piece in April 2006 re-inforced her status.
+December 2005's ELLE introduced Christian Joy as a guru of 'DIY' Fashion.
+A follow-up piece in April 2006 reinforced her status.

-In 2008 Joy contributed to Carrie Borzillo-Vrenna's book Cherry Bomb, mentioning John Waters as a style inspiration.

 In January 2010 Joy's costumes appeared in a photo spread in The Blocks Fame issue.
 In the accompanying interview, Joy discussed abandoning mass fashion for the DIY approach of using Etsy as her exclusive store.
-She is also featured in German fashion blog Two For Fashion.
+She is also featured in the German fashion blog Two For Fashion.